Rights of permanent and long-term residents in Croatia

 - How Canadian citizens can visit and live in Croatia

 - How EEA permanent residents can get temporary residence in Croatia

 - How EU citizens can get temporary residence in Croatia

-- How non-EU family members of EU/EEA nationals can get temporary residence in Croatia
+- How non-EU family members of EU/EEA citizens can get temporary residence in Croatia

 - How non-EU spouses of Croatians can apply for residence

 - How South African citizens can visit and live in Croatia

 - How third-country citizens can apply for permanent residency in Croatia

 - How to apply for a work permit